 Respondents were asked about the types of services or treatments received during the visit (EXAMINE - TMDTMJ), such as root canal or x-rays.
 More than one type of service or treatment may have been identified on an event record.
 Some procedures or services identified in DENTOTHR as "Dental services other specify" have been edited to appropriate procedure and service categories.
-Both the edited and unedited versions of these variables are included on the file only if editing was done.
-Therefore, the variable list may differ from year to year.
-DENTMED indicates whether or not the respondent received a prescription medication, including free samples, during the dental visit.
+While the unedited versions of these variables are included in the DV file every year, an edited version of a particular variable is included only if editing was done for that category.
+Please note that the crosswalk in this document lists all possible edited procedure and service category variables; the edited variables in the data file will differ by year.
+The DENTMED variable indicates whether or not the respondent received a prescription medication during the dental visit.

-2.6.3 Flat Fee Variables (FFEEIDX, FFDVTYPE, FFBEF01, FFTOT02)
+2.6.3 Flat Fee Variables (FFEEIDX, FFDVTYPE, FFBEF03, FFTOT04)